benbrown/starterkit/readme.md

 ### The views folder

 This folder contains files used by the Node.js server.
+Only relevant if you are going to use a Node.js app for more than creating a local test environment.

+### The boilerplates folder

+This folder contains templates for various project types, such as Drupal modules and Node.JS apps.

+These can be copied and customized to get started.